swesterfeld/liquidsfz/README.md

 projects.
 Right now the API is still changing, but in the long term goal is to provide a library API that is stable.

- * API documentation is available here: http://space.twc.de/~stefan/liquidsfz/api-0.1.0
+ * API documentation is available here: http://space.twc.de/~stefan/liquidsfz/api-0.2.0
- * There is also a [List of currently supported SFZ opcodes](OPCODES.md)
+ * There is also a list of [currently supported SFZ opcodes](OPCODES.md)

 ## COMPILING